-Whether your company is looking to move one workload, multiple workloads, or an entire portfolio, transforming from on-premise to cloud-based IT requires more than just understanding the technology.
+Whether your company is looking to move one workstream, multiple workstream, or an entire portfolio, transforming from on-premises to cloud-based IT requires more than just understanding the technology.

 Successful cloud adoption requires a cultural change, laser-like focus and a detailed blueprint built with input from across the organization.
 A single missed step or forgotten application buried in your IT infrastructure can cause costly and time-consuming delays, disruptions and outages.

 As you read these key cloud migration best practices below, think about how they apply to your organization.

 A critical consideration when determining an application’s complexity is its connections.
 You’ll need to map your application dependencies to understand all the other applications and servers it communicates with, how often they communicate, and whether it’s bidirectional or unidirectional.
 Look for multi-tier dependencies and dependencies between different parts of the organization.

 Gather detailed migration requirements through a focused discovery and assessment process.
 Understanding what you’re dealing with is an essential first step in any migration.